AirshipWeb/airship-website/src/pages/blog/airship-update-july-2020.md

 ## **AIRSHIP PROJECT UPDATE**

-Each quarter the OpenStack Foundation hosts a community meeting where the latest news about OpenStack and top-level projects can be shared.
+Each quarter the OpenStack Foundation hosts a community meeting where the latest news about OpenStack and community projects can be shared.
 On 25 June, Airship presented a project update alongside OpenStack, Kata Containers, StarlingX, Zuul, and pilot project OpenInfra Labs.